MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 After a failed validation, it's best to first gain an understanding of the errors by scanning the error summary table.
 You can also select **Download issues** to examine the error log.

-This information about the errors helps you decide which path to choose next, whether to fix the source data, change your mapping settings, or abandon the current upload.
+This information about the errors helps you decide which path to choose next &mdash; whether to fix the source data, change your mapping settings, or abandon the current upload.
 The following section describes these options:

 ### Options upon failed validation